 These requirements will not apply to us as long as we remain a controlled company.
 Accordingly, investors in our Class A common stock may not have the same protections afforded to stockholders of companies that are subject to all of the corporate governance requirements of the NYSE.
-We have currently elected not to rely on the exemption above except that we do not have a compensation committee composed entirely of independent directors.
+We have currently elected not to rely on the exemptions above, however we may choose to do so at any time.